 The genuine yearning Segal displays in his performance makes it easy to like him even if it’s clear what a prick he is at times and the film never holds back on this.
 Wisely, there’s never any real explanation given for his affair with the secretary—it seems as if he wouldn’t be able to come up with a decent reason if ever asked and he doesn’t hesitate to bed the character once more before unceremoniously firing her.
-Even the sequences where he visits his analyst (played by Donald F. Muhich who seems to have recurred as such doctors in Mazursky films—was he one in real life?) only seem to muddy what’s already swirling around his brain, offering no hint of easy answers.
+Even the sequences where he visits his analyst (played by Mazursky's own analyst Donald F. Muhich who recurred in his films) only seem to muddy what’s already swirling around his brain, offering no hint of easy answers.
 Blume seems to be continually asking other characters what is going on with their relationships without letting things play out to learn the answer for himself.
 “Where are we?” he desperately wants to know.
 “We’re where we are,” is the best answer he can ever get.
 What this all leads to, and no spoilers ahead, is a genuinely shocking development that doesn’t really fly in this day and age, even if we are viewing it through the prism of a film made in 1973.
 Certainly the interpersonal relationship of a man and woman with a long history is more complicated than what may ever be deemed correct, but I’m still not quite sure how to reconcile this plot point and where it leads in the final section.
 Anyone who’s seen the film would know what I’m referring to and if they want to offer their own opinions on all this, they’re more than welcome.

 The cast is phenomenal, with Segal raw, wounded and desperate, in what may be as good a role as he ever had.
 Anspach’s role is an interesting opposite to her wife that leaves Woody Allen in PLAY IT AGAIN, SAM with this character given viewpoints that are continually valid unlike in that film where she just wanted to “ski down a mountain laughing like an idiot” or however Woody referred to it.
 The relationship between the two becomes more intriguing as it goes on with it becoming tougher to tell just how accepting she is of Segal as he tries to make amends.
 Kristofferson’s casting is most interesting since it’s difficult to imagine him ever interacting with somebody like Segal (or Mazursky, for that matter).
 The unpredictability of their scenes together (“Are you in love with Nina?”
 “What does that mean?”) reveals two actors at their very best reveling in playing off of someone totally unlike themselves.
 When the film focuses on the developing rapport between these three, it’s kind of an early version of Mazursky’s Truffaut homage WILLIE AND PHIL.
 Marsha Mason is about as good as she ever was in her scenes with Segal but she, as well as her character, is overshadowed by the effect this triangle has.
 There are some interesting unknown faces throughout that turn up, say some interesting stoner dialogue then disappear, never to be seen again.
 It’s a done in a way that feels very specific to the time and place, which Mazursky obviously knew very well.
 He’s in there too as Segal’s co-worker who is more centered, but just as baffled by everything going on around him as the film’s lead is.
 On a completely random note, I watched this the same day I saw several Noirs at the American Cinematheque, which led to noticing that both BLUME and the 1946 B-movie SMOOTH AS SILK contain scenes where the lead character climbs over a back fence to get into a house and confront someone.
 For a moment, it was like the two films somehow intertwined in my head, causing some very brief confusion.
 This doesn’t mean anything at all, but it just seemed like it deserved being pointed out.